 Fitness for surgery is evaluated at pre-assessment: includes full medical checks, and patients sometimes attend hip/knee school on that same day as well.
 Follow-up takes place at joint review clinic, at 2 weeks, 6 weeks and 52 weeks – this takes place with the same team and in the same place as knee/hip school.
 If there are extra difficulties, they’re seen by the consultant at outpatients.
 Patients all have to attend hip/knee school, and they receive a booklet and a DVD as part of this: “they’re as educated as they could possibly be”.
 The DVD includes consultants talking about THR surgery, and previous patients talking about their experiences, and demonstrating some of the exercises.
 Hip and knee patients follow identical care pathways.
 Patients see OTs at pre-assessment, and complete questionnaires (Home Environment Sheet) about their home environment, to assess the level of support that’ll be needed post-discharge.
 OTs have a printed list every week of joint patients coming to pre-assessment, so they know in advance who they’re expecting and when.
 Patients don’t necessarily see an anaesthetist at pre-assessment unless requested by the surgeon.
 For complex patients, notes go down to the anaesthetist in between pre-assessment and surgery.
 Patients are seen by physios and mobilised day 1 after surgery.
 Joint review clinics are run by the lead physio, OTs and specialised orthopaedic nurses.

 What is surprising, is that although an ERAS service has been in place for many years, length of stay for this hospital trust was still so high at the start of the study in 2008, and was still able to decline so much.
-This may partly reflect coding of hospitals in the HES database (Supplementary Figure A1).
+This may partly reflect coding of hospitals in the HES database (see Appendix 1 Figure 29).
 Shinebury Hospitals NHS Foundation Trust came into being in January 2012 as a result of the integration of two different NHS Trusts, which achieved Foundation Trust status in 2006.
 Separating these sites out, we can see that LOS was already very low for THR at this site, whereas for TKR LOS was much higher and some in both hospital sites.